Ipswich School Privacy Policy

 Requests that cannot be fulfilled

-The School is also not required to disclose any pupil examination scripts (or other information consisting solely of pupil test answers), provide examination or other test marks ahead of any ordinary publication, nor share any confidential reference given by the School itself for the purposes of the education, training or employment of any individual.
+• provide examination or other test marks ahead of their ordinary publication date, nor share any confidential reference held by the school that was (or will be) given for the purposes of the education, training, appointment or employment of any individual.

 You may have heard of the “right to be forgotten”.
-However, we will sometimes have compelling reasons to refuse specific requests to amend, delete or stop processing your (or your child’s) personal data: for example, a legal requirement, or where it falls within a legitimate interest identified in this Privacy Notice.
+However, we will sometimes have compelling reasons to refuse specific requests to amend, delete or stop processing your (or your child’s) personal data: for example, a legal requirement, or where it falls within a legitimate interest identified in this Privacy Notice.Generally, if the school still considers the processing of the personal data to be reasonably necessary, it is entitled to continue.
 All such requests will be considered on their own merits.

 Pupil requests

 Pupils can make subject access requests for their own personal data, provided that, in the reasonable opinion of the School, they have sufficient maturity to understand the request they are making.
-A pupil of any age may ask a parent or other representative to make a subject access request on his/her behalf.
+A pupil of any age may ask a parent or other representative to make a subject access request on their behalf.

 Parental requests